andryeltj/aio/README.md

  It will mount one Zoom AppImage and turn this disponible for your use.

 ***list*** - List the installed apps.
-***mkt*** - Lists the possible recipes for your system.
-***check*** - Check the recent version of the package base on repository system and compares with AppImage builded on folder, and list if this is update.
-And checks if the recipe files are the most newer to do download the newer.
 ***upd*** - Checks and upgrade expecific app in AppImage (except if add * or all, that will upgrades all packages available).
 ***store*** - Displays the one Store in your browser (in construction).
 ***jar*** - Print the repository of the recipes.